Return to health visiting - FAQS

 How long will the course take?

-Courses vary but typically take three to six months.
+Courses vary but typically take six months to a year.
 However, some courses can be tailored to individual needs and may be longer.
 The length of course depends on how long you have been off the register and how may practice hours you need to do to be eligible to re-register.
+The length of the course also depends on whether you need to return to part 1 or 2 of the NMC register as a registered nurse or midwife.
 Courses can also be flexible to existing commitments, such as childcare.
 The time it takes to complete a course will depend on how much time you can commit to it.
 You should speak to individual course providers for details.
 Contacts can be found on our health visitor course finder.

 How do I find out about courses running in my area?

-Find health visiting return to practice courses on the Nursing and Midwifery Council website.
+Find health visiting return to practice courses on our course finder.

 I haven’t practised for quite a long time.
 Does this matter?